 The course of celebrity love never did run smooth — so just imagine how bad divorce can get.

 On July 2, 2001, the jury returned after five days of deliberation, and convicted Barry Michael George for the murder of the BBC’s Sunshine Girl, Jill Dando.
 He was sentenced to life in prison.

-A look back in photos at Michael Jackson, who would have been 54 this week.
+A look back in photos at Michael Jackson, four years after his death.

 Max Factor heir Luster fled to Mexico when conviction for drugging, raping and videotaping young women seemed imminent.
 He was tried and convicted in absentia.
 Ultimately he was tracked down and collared on June 18, 2003, by famous bounty hunter Duane ‘Dog’ Chapman.

 For those who like maps and morbid stuff (and who doesn’t?) a website titled simply Famous Death Locations is the place to be.
 It offers visitors a Google Street View trip to the addresses where 34 famous people took their last breaths.

 May 29, 2009, Phil Spector was sentenced for the murder of fading starlet Lana Clarkson, who had been found In the home of the famous record producer in 2003 slumped over a chair with a single gunshot wound to her mouth.

 Last month, a 12-year-old boy admitted to “swatting” the Los Angeles homes of Justin Bieber and Ashton Kutcher – his prank calls sent heavily-armed swat teams to the stars’ homes on false alarm.
 To combat copycats, the LAPD will no longer publicize these pranks.

 Remember a more innocent age where kids would prank people by ordering unwanted pizzas to their door?
 Today’s equivalent is a lot more dangerous: “Swatting” — fake 911 calls that send SWAT teams on false alarms to the homes of celebrities.